confluentinc/tutorials/filtering/ksql/README.md

       WHERE author = 'George R. R. Martin';
 ```

-Now you have a new stream that will place the filtered results in a new topic
+Now you have a new stream that will place the filtered results in a new topic.